 Thank you, Mr President.

-Document Sources: Human Rights Council, United Nations High Commissioner for Human Rights (UNHCHR)
+Document Sources: Human Rights Council, Office of the United Nations High Commissioner for Human Rights (OHCHR)

 Subject: Casualties, Gaza Strip, Human rights and international humanitarian law, Incidents, Protests